mscastillo/ChIP-Seq/README.md

 - `bigWigToWig`, from [UCSC tools](http://hgdownload.cse.ucsc.edu/admin/exe/).
 - `annotatePeaks.pl` from [Homer](http://homer.salk.edu/homer/ngs/annotation.html).

-### Further analysis
+### Further analyses

- You might consider the use of `HistoneMap/` MATLAB's scripts to plot the results as a HeatMap.
+ You might consider the use of any of the  MATLAB's scripts in [HistoneMap/](https://github.com/mscastillo/ChIP-Seq/tree/master/HistoneMap) to plot the results as a HeatMap.